FAC-Sixteen/week3-team-pokedex/README.md

 3. `npm i` to install dependencies
 4. you can run tests with `npm test`

+One of our api's used http while github pages uses https, this means that the browser will automatically block the api.
+Disable this by clicking the litle i on the far left of the browser bar and disabling the protection.

 ---

 ### What did we struggle with?